pwcberry/pwcberry.github.io/rmit/books/design-patterns/behavioural-patterns.md

 <table class="software-pattern">
 	<tr>
 		<th>Intent</th>
-		<td>Encapsulate a reqeust as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations</td>
+		<td>Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations</td>
 	</tr>
 	<tr>
 		<th>Applicability</th>
 		<td>
 			<ul>
-				<li>objects are parameterised by the action to perform</li>
+				<li>objects are parameterized by the action to perform</li>
 				<li>to specify, queue or execute requests at different times</li>
 				<li>to support undo</li>
 				<li>to log changes in order to reapply them after a crash</li>